How to Remove Devices from Wi-Fi Router? – Overview

 Several routers come with in-built parental controls that execute comparable roles.

-The configuration will differ from router to router; still, basic parental controls on a router will let you regulate what your children can access.
+The configuration will differ from router to router; basic parental controls on a router will let you regulate what your children can access.

 Utilize the Guest Network Feature